uclahs-cds/pipeline-call-mtSNV/README.md

 ### 5. Call Heteroplasmy on Paired Samples

 Heteroplasmy is the presence of more than one type of organellar genome (mitochondrial DNA or plastid DNA) within a cell or individual.
-This script compares and contrast heteroplasmy using the normal sample as a reference point.
+This script compares heteroplasmy using the normal sample as a reference point.

 ## Inputs